aleixsegura/client-server-model/README.md

-# client-server-model
+# Usage
-A basic implementation of the traditional client-server model.
-First assignment of the networking subject from CS degree at University of Lleida.

-Usage:
   1 - Open one terminal for the server and as many terminals as desired clients on a Linux machine.

   2 - Start the server:

         $ ./server [ -d ] [ -c <server.cfg> ] [ -u <equips.dat> ]